adarshj735/Instagram-User-Analytics/README.md

 SQL Query: Count the usage of different hashtags and identify the most frequently used ones.

 #### 5. Launch AD Campaign:
-Select the target audience based on user demographics and interests.
+Select the day on which users are most active or register and post AD .
-SQL Query: Retrieve user data for targeting and measure the campaign's effectiveness by tracking user engagement.
+SQL Query: Retrieve the day on which users are most active or register
 ### Part B - Investor Metrics:

 #### 1. User Engagement: